• Skip to primary navigation

 Answer: Is Caramel Gluten Free?

 Yes, the majority of caramel products are gluten-free.
 All base ingredients in caramel are gluten-free, so a homemade or plain caramel sauce should be gluten-free.
-The issue comes more so from cross-contamination or additives.
+The issue comes more from cross-contamination or additives.

 When it comes to additives, it can get a bit more complicated.
 These ingredients can have complex names that the average consumer may not understand.
 The easiest way to check if the caramel or caramel product has gluten is to check the allergens statement for any wording that mentions containing wheat, barley, or gluten.

 Since caramel and caramel products are naturally gluten-free, they aren’t usually labeled gluten-free.
-So if you are following a gluten-free diet, give the allergen statement a quick glance before purchasing.
+So, if you are following a gluten-free diet, give the allergen statement a quick glance before purchasing.

 I research a lot of candies, so check out my Candy List to see which candy is safe!